andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 I slurp down my coffee and head towards the smell of the sea

-I have a boat to catch
+I have a boat to catch.